Lund (Kristiansand)

-Lund is a borough and district in the city of Kristiansand which lies in the municipality of Kristiansand in Agder county, Norway.
+Lund is a borough and district in the city of Kristiansand which lies in Kristiansand Municipality in Agder county, Norway.
 It is the second largest borough in the city after Vågsbygd.
 In 2015, the population was about 30,000.
 Lund is divided into 4 districts: Lund (centrum), Gimlekollen, Justvik, and Ålefjær.

 Lund lies to the north and west of Topdalsfjorden-Ålefjærfjorden and to the East of the river Otra.
 The borough of Oddernes lies to the east and the boroughs of Kvadraturen and Grim lie to the west.
-North of the borough is the municipality of Vennesla.
+North of the borough is Vennesla Municipality.

 The University of Agder is located at Lund along with Kristiansand Cathedral School.

 The Church of Norway has three churches in Lund: Lund Church, Justvik Church, and Oddernes Church.
 Oddernes Church was one of the first churches to be built in Kristiansand.

 There are three bridges connecting Lund to the city center Kvadraturen: "Lundsbroa", "Oddernesbrua" and "Christian Quartbroa".
 Before Oddernesbrua was built, the Lundsbroa was the main way to the east.
 Today, the Oddernesbrua is a part of the European route E18 highway, and the bridge ends in a tunnel.
 The Lundsbroa is a part of Fylkesvei 471, which eventually joins up with the E18.
 The recently opened Christian Quartbroa footbridge is located between the other two bridge connections.

 Public transportation is available by bus, all local buses headed eastbound have more than one stop at Lund.
 There are also buses that go "deeper" into Lund.
 Line 13 Grimsmyra-Lund goes to Kuholmen in Lund, a place south of Lund, while Line 19 Suldalen-Lund UiA, follows Riksvei 471 to the University.